 The driver will drop you off alongside the road in front of the Wat Tam Wua sign and get you pointed in the right direction, but you will still have about a 1 ½ km walk to actually get to the monastery, so pack light if you can.

 The day before you would like to leave talk to the coordinator and she will give you a list of transportation times so that you can walk back out to the main road and catch a ride to either Mae Hong Son or Pai.

-I would absolutely recommend Wat Tam Wua to anyone looking to do a mediation retreat.
+I would absolutely recommend Wat Tam Wua to anyone looking to do a meditation retreat.
 If for no other reason than the simple fact that it is an ongoing learning center so it is far easier to fit into your travel schedule.
-10 day 100 hour Vipassana mediation courses are great, and honestly you will probably learn a lot more, but they also force you into start and end dates.
+10 days 100 hour Vipassana meditation courses are great, and honestly, you will probably learn a lot more, but they also force you into start and end dates.
 Often times they also strictly observe the no talking rule, while at Wat Tam Wua it is optional.

-Either way give mediation a try.
-You do not need to be a Buddhist person to experience all of the wonderful things that mediation has to offer.
+Either way, give mediation a try.
+You do not need to be a Buddhist person to experience all of the wonderful things that meditation has to offer.

 Do you have a question that we didn't answer?
 Leave a comment below and let us know!